kaitlin-a/rosbag-filter-project/README.md

 **rosbag_filter (RBF) Project:**
-  > The rosbag_filter_project is a ROS node designed to process ROS bag files by filtering out and extracting specific sensor data topics, specifically when the vehicle is moving.
+  > The rosbag_filter is a ROS node designed to process ROS bag files by filtering out and extracting specific sensor data topics, specifically when the vehicle is moving.
   The primary goal is to remove data when the vehicle is stationary, ensuring that only relevant data is preserved.
 This project aims to improve the quality of the data by eliminating noise and ensuring the integrity of the data collected from various sensors.

 **Features:**